If I told you that you could pop a pill that will make you sharper, more creative and clear your mind in an instant, would you believe me?

 In 2013, a New York Times author, Alan Schwarz, wrote an article titled, “Drowned in a Stream of Prescriptions.”
 The story is based on a young man named Richard Fee who was the class president.

 Richard lied to doctors that he had ADHD.
 From an early age of 24 years, he was entirely dependent on Adderall.
 At some point, Richard became violent and spent a week in a psychiatric hospital in 2011.
 He then met a doctor who gave him a 90-day prescription of Adderall.
 Two weeks after running out of the medicine, Richard could no longer take it and he hanged himself in his bedroom closet.

-Richard Fee is one of the four American teens who misuse prescription drugs according to a study.
-The same research suggests that one in eight teens have taken a stimulant like Adderal and Ritalin without a prescription.
+Richard Fee is among the 25% of American teens who misuse prescription drugs according to The Partnership Attitude Tracking Study (PATS).
+The same research suggests that one in eight teens have taken a stimulant like Adderall and Ritalin without a prescription.
 The researchers also felt that parents have a lax attitude, in that they are less concerned with the medication that their children are taking.

-If you are using prescription medication or considering using them to perform well in school, you should reconsider your decision because the side effects are not worth the grades you will get.
-You might not live long enough to enjoy the fantastic grades.
+If you are using prescription medication or considering using them to perform well in school, you should reconsider your decision because the good grades are not worth the side effects you will get.
+You might not even live long enough to benefit from those grades.

 The science journal, Nature, conducted an informal poll that included more than 1,400 readers from 60 countries.

 The journal questioned them about the use of smart drugs like modafinil, Ritalin and beta-blockers.
 One in five of the respondents said that they used these drugs for non-medical reasons to enhance their memory, concentration and focus.

 Among those who used the drugs, 15% admitted to having taken beta-blockers, 44% modafinil and 62% methylphenidate.
 A few of the respondents said they were taking Adderall.